risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.9/guides/sink-to-snowflake.md

 This guide describes how to sink data from RisingWave to Snowflake using the Snowflake sink connector in RisingWave.

 Snowflake is a cloud-based data warehousing platform that allows for scalable and efficient data storage and analysis.
 For more information about Snowflake, see [Snowflake official website](https://www.snowflake.com/en/).
 Sinking from RisingWave to Snowflake utilizes [Snowpipe](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-rest-apis) for data loading.
-Initially, Data is staged in a user-managed S3 bucket in JSON format, and then loaded into the Snowflake table via Snowpipe.
+Initially, data is staged in a user-managed S3 bucket in JSON format, and then loaded into the Snowflake table via Snowpipe.

 ## Prerequisite